CenturyLinkCloud/PublicKB/Blueprints/blueprints-script-and-software-package-management.md

 <p><strong>Last updated: &nbsp;2/3/2015 03:05 PST</strong>
 </p>
 Description
-<p>Software and script packages (henceforth referred to as "packages") are one way that Blueprint Designers can customize their environments.&nbsp; They can be configured to run scripts and executables or install software.
+<p>Software and script packages (henceforth referred to as "packages") are one way that Blueprint Designers can customize their environments.
+They can be configured to run scripts and executables or install software.
 The definition of a package is
   also responsible for generating the UI at Blueprint deployment time to gather the requisite set of parameters from the User.</p>
 Package Format
 <p>Packages must be .zip files and contain the following:</p>